FlowFuse/website/src/blog/2024/01/dashboard-2-ga.md

 If that wasn't enough, we also have [rich documentation](https://dashboard.flowfuse.com/) for Dashboard 2.0 too, detailing all of the available nodes, details on how Dashboard 2.0 is built and how to contribute to the project too if you're that way inclined.

+## Upcoming Webinar

+If you're interested in learning more about Dashboard 2.0 and in particular multi-user Dashboards, we're hosting a webinar on the Thursday, 29th February.
+You can find out more information [here](webinars/2024/dashboard-multi-user/)

 ## Follow our Progress

 We aren't stopping here, we'll continnue to push Dashboard 2.0 forward with future development, with a [new UI Gauge](https://github.com/FlowFuse/node-red-dashboard/issues/12) next on the list.
 You can track that progress of that particular issue, and the rest of the work we have lined up on our GitHub Projects: